-The problem is that all travel credits are not equal, and it appears many are designed to frustrate your attempts to use them and expire worthless.
+The problem is that all travel credits are not equal, and it appears many include impossible restrictions that can frustrate your attempts to use them and expire worthless.

 At first being provided a travel credit seems acceptable.

-Unfortunately, it appears that the conditions which are being attached to the redemption of the travel credits effectively mean that you will most certainly be far worse off than you would have been if you had your cash refunded.
+Unfortunately, it appears that in some cases the conditions which are being attached to the redemption of the travel credits effectively mean that you will could end up much worse off than you would have been if you had your cash refunded.

 Here are some examples:

-Expedia have advised that the travel credit is structured in such a way that it can only be used for one travel booking.
+Expedia Inc. have advised that in your specific circumstances the travel credit offered by the relevant airline is structured in such a way that it can only be used for one travel booking.

-This situation has been explained by Expedia are being effectively caused by the flow-on effects of the administration of Virgin Australia.
+Expedia Inc. explained that the tight restrictions have been effectively caused by the flow-on effects of the administration of Virgin Australia.

-Discussions with a customer who was dealing directly with Virgin Australia (and had purchased tickets prior to Virgin's administration) advised that they were able to use the entire amount of their travel credit with no amount being forfeited.
+It is noted that in discussions with a customer who was dealing directly with Virgin Australia (and had purchased tickets prior to Virgin's administration) they advised that they were able to use the entire amount of their travel credit with no amount being forfeited.

 In this example, the travel credit for the cancelled booking related to more than 1 person.

-With Expedia, you cannot claim your travel credit online, they can only be redeemed by calling the Expedia customer service centre.
+With Expedia Inc., you cannot claim your travel credit online, they can only be redeemed by calling the Expedia Inc. customer service centre.

-After waiting nearly an hour on the phone an Expedia customer service representative answers your call.
+After waiting nearly an hour on the phone an Expedia Inc. customer service representative answers your call.

 You get disconnected (at exactly the 1 hour call mark - it seems the system is designed to drop calls automatically after 1 hour).

-The Expedia customer service representative does not return your call.
+The Expedia Inc. customer service representative does not return your call.

-You call the Expedia customer service centre again and wait almost another hour for a different Expedia customer service representative to answer your call.
+You call the Expedia Inc. customer service centre again and wait almost another hour for a different Expedia Inc. customer service representative to answer your call.

 The above process repeats, and you get disconnected again right on the 1 hour call mark.